Preferred Reporting Items for Systematic Reviews and Meta-Analyses: History

 In 1996, an international group of 30 clinical epidemiologists, clinicians, statisticians, editors, and researchers convened The Quality of Reporting of Meta-analyses (QUOROM) conference to address standards for improving the quality of reporting of meta-analyses of clinical randomized controlled trials (RCTs).
 This conference resulted in the QUOROM checklist and a flow diagram that described the preferred way to present the abstract, introduction, methods, results, and discussion sections of a report of a systematic review or a meta-analysis.
 Eight of the original 18 items formed the basis of the QUOROM reporting.
 Evaluation of reporting was organized into headings and subheadings regarding searches, selection, validity assessment, data abstraction, study characteristics, and quantitative data synthesis.
 The rationale behind the inclusion of such a diagram is to increase the transparency of decisions made by the researcher for including or excluding certain studies, which may subsequently introduce biases in the overall measure of effect.
 It subsequently became a required element in a number of medical and life science journals when submitting review papers.

-In 2009, the QUOROM was updated to address several conceptual and practical advances in the science of systematic reviews, and was renamed PRISMA (Preferred Reporting Items of Systematic reviews and Meta-Analyses).
+In 2009, QUOROM was updated to address several conceptual and practical advances in the science of systematic reviews, and was renamed PRISMA (Preferred Reporting Items of Systematic reviews and Meta-Analyses).
 This was then updated by the PRISMA 2020 which includes new reporting guidance.

-In 2021, a 'PRISMA for Searching' (PRISMA-S) guidance was added and published, to improve the literature searches of systematic reviews, which are accentuated to "underlie the foundations of systematic review".
+In 2021, a 'PRISMA for Searching' (PRISMA-S) extension was added and published, to improve the literature searches of systematic reviews, which are accentuated to "underlie the foundations of systematic review".